Ride through the scenic ‘Garden Route’.

-On this trip we stay in a mix of 4-5*hotels, luxurious safari tents, game lodges and guesthouses.
+On this trip we stay in a mix of 4-5*hotels, luxurious safari tents, game lodges, guesthouses & a cave!

 Please see the daily itinerary info for more details on each nights accommodation.

-You’ll be collected from Cape Town International Airport (CPT) on the morning of the first day (you are of course welcome to airport pick up if you arrive a day or two earlier, just let us know your arrival details).
+You’ll be collected from Cape Town International Airport (CPT) on the morning of the first day (you are of course welcome to arrive a day or two earlier, but there will be an extra cost for airport pickup).

 All entrance fees during the tour, a game drive at Aquila Game Reserve & a 4×4 safari at Addo National Park are included in the tour price.